 Apparently there used to be 20,000 of them, but have recently been torn down for more farm land and more efficient, modern means of irrigation.
 Inside one of the villages we stopped for lunch at a traditional Greek tavern.
 We had a delicious meal of feta cheese, pork gyros with pita, tzatziki, bread, and a carafe of red wine.
 It was delicious.

 On day 3 in Crete we had yet another road trip.
 This time all the way to the southern end of the island, to an old hippy hangout called Matala.
 Matala is now a bustling tourist town with little of its hippy charm remaining, other than the overall chilled vibe and the beautiful beach which is lined with a wall of rock cut caves that have been used for shelter for hundreds of years…including a sleeping hole for hippies up until about 10 years ago when local authorities put a stop to it.
+This is likely one of the most beautiful beaches in Greece if you’re just looking for a chilled out vibe.

 We basically just laid on the beach all day relaxing, occasionally breaking our reading to venture 100 meters into the Carrefour to buy some snacks and beer.
 A tough life it is this backpacking.
 We were never able to peel ourselves off our sunbeds to see the caves though, which were also only 100 meters away… maybe if they sold beer in the caves we would have made it.